AOEpeople/puppeteer-fetchbot/README.md

     }

 Each key accept two types of values `object` and `array`.
-The Array accepts multiple APPNAME objects (**root** and **stopover** objects).
+The Array accepts multiple FetchBot objects (**root** and **stopover** objects).

 #### Root objects

-The root level url forces the APPNAME-runner to open the page in a new browser tab.
+The root level url forces the FetchBot runner to open the page in a new browser tab.
 It's allowed to have multiple root objects inside a single configuration.
-Once all root configuration urls have been visited the APPNAMEtour is finished and fetched data is returned (see **Data Fetching**).
+Once all root configuration urls have been visited the FetchBot job is finished and fetched data is returned (see **Data Fetching**).

 >Example